conda-forge/r-spatialpack-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Tools to assess the association between two spatial processes.
-Currently, four methodologies are implemented: A modified t-test to perform hypothesis testing about the independence between the processes, a suitable nonparametric correlation coefficient, the codispersion coefficient, and an F test for assessing the multiple correlation between one spatial process and several others.
+Currently, several methodologies are implemented: A modified t-test to perform hypothesis testing about the independence between the processes, a suitable nonparametric correlation coefficient, the codispersion coefficient, and an F test for assessing the multiple correlation between one spatial process and several others.
+Functions for image processing and computing the spatial association between images are also provided.
 SpatialPack gives methods to complement methodologies that are available in geoR for one spatial process.